nejcpirecnik/Chrome-Artemis/README.md

 ![Logo](https://i.imgur.com/gX6yvMH.png)

+### THIS PROJECT IS CANCELED!
+I MIGHT FIX IT IN THE FUTURE, WHEN I HAVE THE TIME.
+IN THIS STATE, IT WILL NOT WORK.

 ### For educational purposes only!
 I am not responsible for anything you do!

 If you'd like to support me, you can buy me a coffee here: paypal.me/ganks1lent :) Thank you!